Looking Glass RCC lobby

 Classroom

-Guided by trauma-informed design principles, the project balances safety with a sense of warmth and dignity.
-Ligature-resistant fixtures and hardware, tamper-resistant materials, and enhanced lighting systems were integrated with residential design elements.
-Materials such as wood-grain LVT flooring and thoughtfully composed color palettes were selected to support emotional regulation while maintaining long-term performance.
+Guided by trauma-informed design principles, the project balances clinical safety requirements with warmth and dignity.
+Ligature-resistant hardware, tamper-resistant materials, and enhanced lighting systems were integrated with residential-feeling design elements — including wood-grain LVT flooring and intentional color palettes — to support emotional regulation and long-term performance.
+The result is a facility that meets the technical demands of a licensed behavioral health setting while feeling genuinely welcoming rather than institutional.

 Looking Glass RCC conference